nhsd-a2si/docs-uec-appts/_pages/deployment/toolkit/dep_devptl.md

 ### Analysis

 During this stage, suppliers will conduct any initial engagement, analysis etc.. required to get development underway.
-The UEC Booking demonstrator (deprecated) or the TKW Simulators are useful tools for this stage (<a href="http://appointments.directoryofservices.nhs.uk:443/poc/index" target="_blank">Demonstrator</a>,
-<a href="https://hub.docker.com/r/nhsdigitalmait/tkw_uec_provider_simulator" target="_blank">Provider Simulator</a> or
+The UEC Booking demonstrator (deprecated) (<a href="http://appointments.directoryofservices.nhs.uk:443/poc/index" target="_blank">Demonstrator</a>) or the TKW Simulators (<a href="https://hub.docker.com/r/nhsdigitalmait/tkw_uec_provider_simulator" target="_blank">Provider Simulator</a> and
-<a href="https://hub.docker.com/r/nhsdigitalmait/tkw_uec_consumer_simulator" target="_blank">Consumer Simulator</a>).
+<a href="https://hub.docker.com/r/nhsdigitalmait/tkw_uec_consumer_simulator" target="_blank">Consumer Simulator</a>) are useful tools for this stage.

-The solution can be tested at any stage of development using these tools and the simulators will provide useful validation reports to highlight points of failure or oversight.
-These is more about testing during development maturity under the Testing section of this Deployment Toolkit.
+The solution can be tested at any stage of development using these tools and the TKW Simulators will provide useful validation reports to highlight points of failure or oversight.
+These is more about testing during development maturity under the <a href="dep_testtesting.html" target="_blank">Testing section</a> of this Deployment Toolkit.

 ### Development Complete

 Once Development is complete, the suplier can move onto Integration Testing.

 ## Integration Testing